-Being located only about 3 kilometers from Salisbury, it can be reached on foot from the city.
+Being located only about 2 miles from Salisbury, it can be reached on foot from the city.
 Just head north and take the opportunity to see the banks of the River Avon and part of Victoria Park and Hudson's Field.

-The closest town geographically to Stonehenge is Amesbury, to the point that many include it among the things to see when approaching the monument.
+The closest town geographically to Stonehenge is Amesbury, so much so that many include it among the things to see when approaching the monument.
 This small town was founded in 976, although there is evidence that the area was inhabited some 10,000 years ago.

-Strolling through the vicinity of the town you can enjoy a unique view of the Avon River until you reach the jewel in the crown of Amesbury: its ancient abbey, now converted into the Church of St. Mary and St. Melor.
-The building dates from the 10th century and was the burial place of Eleanor of Provence, wife of Henry III.
+Walking through the vicinity of the town you can enjoy a unique view of the Avon River until you reach the jewel in the crown of Amesbury: its ancient abbey, now converted into the Church of St. Mary and St. Melor.
+The building dates back to the 10th century and was the burial place of Eleanor of Provence, wife of Henry III.